cldf-datasets/bowernpnygeo/NOTES.md

     by this dataset are only represented in Australia and all Australian languges are supposed to be covered here, the features in this file represent speaker areas for the respective Glottolog family-level languoid.
-  - A third GeoJSON file [etc/uncoded.geojson](etc/uncoded.geojson) is supplied to allow inspection of the features from the source for which no Glottolog match could be determined.

 ### Usage